 A drug crime charge of any type can be costly and can have a negative impact on your future, including your civil liberties.
 You need to know what you are facing, and to obtain the guidance on how to proceed that you can only get from experienced legal counsel.
-If you are facing a drug charge in Charlotte, King Law is standing by to assess your case and help you achieve your best possible legal outcome.
+If you are facing a drug charge in Boone, King Law is standing by to assess your case and help you achieve your best possible legal outcome.

-Charlotte Drug Crime Defenses
+Boone Drug Crime Defenses

 If you have been arrested for or are under investigation for a drug crime, it is important that you know that a conviction is not a given.
 The prosecution has to prove every element of the charge(s) in order to convict you of the crime.
 When you have an experienced drug crime defense lawyer on your side, you are better able to see the strengths and weaknesses in your case.
 Your lawyer can challenge the evidence they have against you and can work to fight to get your charges reduced or even dismissed.